ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/003-camera-mode.md

 #### HDMI Encoders

-HDMI encoders such as the [Elgato Cam Link 4K](https://amzn.to/2HNeYGv) typically show up as a webcam, and work fine with Ecamm Live without any additional software.
+HDMI encoders (also sometimes called video capture cards) such as the [Elgato Cam Link 4K](https://amzn.to/2HNeYGv) typically show up as a webcam, and work fine with Ecamm Live without any additional software.
 Connect any DSLR or mirrorless camera via HDMI.
 Check [details here for connecting a 4K camera](https://support.ecamm.com/en/articles/3336134-streaming-and-recording-in-4k).

-#### Canon DSLR Cameras via USB
+#### DSLR and Mirrorless Cameras via USB

-You can use your Canon DSLR camera with Ecamm Live without any extra hardware or software.
-Connect your Canon DSLR to your Mac's USB port.
+You can use [most DSLR or mirrorless cameras](http://support.ecamm.com/en/articles/3968730-connecting-your-dslr-or-mirrorless-camera-via-usb) with Ecamm Live without any extra hardware or software.
+Connect your camera to your Mac's USB port.
 Your camera will now be an option in Ecamm Live's <samp>Camera</samp> menu.
-Some Nikon DSLRs may be recognized by Ecamm Live, but the video quality will not be high.
-No other brands of DSLRs or mirrorless cameras are supported via USB.
-If the camera provides HDMI out, use the HDMI Encoder method below.
+If the camera provides HDMI output, and you have a video capture device, use the HDMI Encoder method above instead for better video quality.

-_See also_ the [Intro to Using Canon DSLRs with Ecamm Live](/ecamm-live-canon-dslr/001-introduction/) for more detail on using your Canon DSLR with Ecamm Live.
-{: .notice}

 #### Blackmagic Devices

 We've built in special support for cameras connected to your Mac through [Blackmagic Design capture devices](https://www.blackmagicdesign.com).
-Amongst our community, the most popular Blackmagic input device is the [UltraStudio Recorder 3G]https://amzn.to/3Wj8eU4).
+Amongst our community, the most popular Blackmagic input device is the [UltraStudio Recorder 3G](https://amzn.to/3Wj8eU4).
 Once you've connected this to your Mac, and connected your camera to it, you'll be able to select your camera in the Camera sources of Ecamm Live.
 The Blackmagic device will also show up as a microphone option in Ecamm Live's microphone list.

 **Blackmagic Tip:** If you aren't seeing video from your Blackmagic device, it may need a setting changed.
 Open Blackmagic's "Desktop Video Setup" application in your Applications folder.
 Ensure that the device's video input is set to HDMI instead of SDI.
 {: .notice}

 #### Newtek NDI® Cameras

 Ecamm Live will automatically detect [Newtek NDI®](https://www.newtek.com/ndi/) input sources, such as the [NDICam iOS app](http://www.sienna-tv.com/ndi/ndicam.html).
-NDI sources will show up as camera in Ecamm Live's camera list, and as a microphone in Ecamm Live's microphone list.
+NDI sources will show up as cameras in Ecamm Live's camera list, and as a microphone in Ecamm Live's microphone list.

 #### RTSP Cameras (Also called Network Cameras or IP Cameras)